0777 299 904 trade@aycascommodities.com Rosedale, Sam Nujoma St, Harare

 Logistics corridors

-Beitbridge (SA), Chirundu / Kariba (Zambia), Nyamapanda (Malawi).
-Fleet vetted for condition, GIT insurance verified.
-Border pre-clearance handled before trucks depart origin.
+Regional SADC corridors.
+Fleet vetted for condition, insurance verified, border pre-clearance handled before trucks depart origin.

 Weighbridge & settlement